iotool/laser-engraver/neje-master-2/fan-holder/readme.md

 I designed this holder for a fan on the 20 Watt Later NEJE Master 2.

 Without a fan, the smoke from cutting wood etc. goes directly to the lens and the diode of the laser.

+There are two versions of this model.
+The GCode for the CNC mode has holes 0.15mm smaller and the STL for the 3D printer has holes 1.0mm larger to get the real size you want.